pensjonatus/flash-fiction/blog/if-you-really-loved-me.md

 ---
-title: 'If You Really Loved Me'
+title: If You Really Loved Me
 date: '2012-06-29'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The car pulled up, but he did not get out.
 She opened her own door.
 When they